E-Cell-VSSUT/Hacktober2k22Tech/README.md

-# Starter Project HacktoberFest 2022
+# Starter Project HacktoberFest 2022 :computer:

 This project is a totally beginner friendly project.
 It deals with basics of HTML,CSS and Javascript.